303dog/movie-reviews/QUESTIONS.md

 # Things learned
   * using shotgun means just running the program right off the bat without using ruby file.rb
   * doing robocop -a seems to fix a lot of problems automatically
+  * why do we need to get rid of the development database?

 # Order of activities